androidseb25/iGotify-Notification-Assistent/README.md

 for entering the private beta please send me a DM via discord @sebakaderangler

 On the login screen you need to enter the Gotify Server URL and the URL from the Notification Assist, if you use the URL with a port please enter it, too!
 (Image 1)

 After the checks for the URL are finished and correct you need to login with your login credentials.
 (Image 2)

+&nbsp;

 <div style="display: flex;">
   <img alt="login_screen_urls" src="https://github.com/androidseb25/iGotify-Notification-Assistent/blob/main/login_screen_1.png" data-canonical-src="https://github.com/androidseb25/iGotify-Notification-Assistent/blob/main/login_screen_1.png" width="200" height="400" />
   <img alt="login_screen_credentials" src="https://github.com/androidseb25/iGotify-Notification-Assistent/blob/main/login_screen_2.png" data-canonical-src="https://github.com/androidseb25/iGotify-Notification-Assistent/blob/main/login_screen_2.png" width="200" height="400" />
 </div>

+&nbsp;

-And if everythink is ok, you're logged in :D
+And if everythink is ok, you're logged in 🎉

 Now you receive background notifications when Gotify receives a message.